isabella232/pmm-doc-experiment/docs/dashboards/dashboard-mysql-replication.md

 text and re-execute them or it can read raw data and apply them to the local host.

-### Possible values
+**Possible values**

 Yes

-> The thread is running and is connected to a replication master
+    The thread is running and is connected to a replication master

 No

-> The thread is not running because it is not lauched yet or because an error
-> has occured connecting to the master host
+    The thread is not running because it is not lauched yet or because an error has occured connecting to the master host

 Connecting

-> The thread is running but is not connected to a replication master
+    The thread is running but is not connected to a replication master

 No value

-> The host is not configured to be a replication slave
+    The host is not configured to be a replication slave

-IO Thread Running is one of the parameters that the command
+IO Thread Running is one of the parameters that the command `SHOW SLAVE STATUS` returns.
-{{ sql_show_slave_status }} returns.

-{{ view_all_metrics }} {{ mysql }} Replication

 ## SQL Thread Running

 This metric shows if the SQL thread is running or not.
 It only applies to a slave host.

-SQL Thread is a process that runs on a slave host in the replication environment.
-It reads the events from the local relay log file and applies them to the slave server.

-Depending on the format of the binary log it can read query statements in plain text and re-execute them or it can read raw data and apply them to the local host.

-### Possibile values
+**Possible values**

 Yes

-> SQL Thread is running and is applying events from the realy log to the local
+    SQL Thread is running and is applying events from the realy log to the local slave host
-> slave host

 No

-> SQL Thread is not running because it is not launched yet or because of an
-> errror occurred while applying an event to the local slave host
+    SQL Thread is not running because it is not launched yet or because of an errror occurred while applying an event to the local slave host

-{{ view_all_metrics }} {{ mysql }} Replication

 ## Replication Error No